 FREQUENTLY ASKED QUESTIONS

-Is there another name for skirt steak?
+Is there another name for it?
 NO. When purchasing it from your butcher or grocery store simply ask for skirt steak.

-Is skirt steak and flank steak the same?
-No, it comes from the plate area of the cow while the flank steak comes from the cow.
-Flank steak is a bit thicker and less marbled, but also tougher.
+Is it the same as flank?
+No, it comes from the plate area of the cow while the flank comes from the cow.
+Flank is a bit thicker and less marbled, but also tougher.

 What is the closest thing it?
 The closest cut of meat that resembles look, texture and flavor would be a flank steak, but are still visibly different.

-Which is tougher inside or outside skirt steak?
-Every cow has 2 skirts to it and the outside skirt steak is much more flavorful and marbled while the inside skirt is not.
+Which is tougher inside or outside skirt?
+Every cow has 2 skirts to it and the outside skirt is much more flavorful and marbled while the inside skirt is not.
 The inside is still delicious, but the outside is where it’s at.

 Why is it so expensive?
 Believe it or not this used to be a pretty cheap cut of meat, but as it’s gotten more popular over the last 10 years it has gone up in price but is still reasonable as it relates to other cuts of meat.